-Take a boat from Sardinia to the largest island, La Maddalena.
+After embarking on an epic northern Sardinia road trip, Take a boat from Sardinia to the largest island, La Maddalena.
 The small island is surrounded by a scenic 20km road which is well worth a stroll (breathtaking views await).
 Maddalena is connected with the neighboring Caprera Island by a bridge, crossing the bridge takes a mere 5 minutes by car.

 A must for all visitors to the islands is to visit the pristine beaches.
 The crystal clear waters are celebrated by locals and tourists alike.
 For a truly memorable experience be sure to take the small ferry across the translucent strait to the isle of Budelli and witness the most fascinating pink beach, the Spiaggia Rosa.
 Here you will see one of the true natural wonders of Italy, the clear blue sea gently caressing seldom seen pink sand.

 Sustainable exploring by boat: There is nothing a beautiful as exploring the islands via boat.
 Consider taking a tour with a sailboat, a much more eco-friendly option than the regular boattours.

 Grotta Della Poesia is another of the natural Italian landmarks that have become ‘discovered’.
 What was once a hidden gem of Puglia in sunny Solento is now a much sought-after and busy tourist destination.
 This pristine pool is located in the Roca Vecchia village on the Adriatic coastline between the cities of Lecce and Otranto.